Free Illinois Arrest & Criminal Records (Check Every IL County)

 Under the state’s Freedom of Information Act, 5 ILCS 140, Illinois criminal records are considered public records and can be viewed by anyone.
 The act provides the public with guidance on what records can be accessed and how to make a request.

-The state FOIA law further requires that arrest records be made available to the media when an arrest is made, and must include the following data:
+The state FOIA law further requires that arrest records be made available to the media when an arrest is made and must include the following data:

-• Charges filed against the person,
+• Charges filed against the person

-• Date, time and location of the arrest,
+• Date, time and location of the arrest

-• The jail where the person is being held pending trial.1
+• The jail where the person is being held pending trial1

-Certain criminal or arrest records are not considered public including juvenile delinquency records, matters that have been sealed or expunged, or those that are otherwise restricted by the courts or state law (such as investigative reports while a case is still be adjudicated or information that identifies witnesses, victims or confidential informants).2 These records will not appear on daily arrests reports.
-In addition, per 20 ILCS 2635, certified or official background checks can only reveal convictions, not non-convictions, on any records requested by the public for adult criminal history.
+Certain criminal or arrest records are not considered public including juvenile delinquency records, matters that have been sealed or expunged, or those that are otherwise restricted by the courts or state law (such as investigative reports while a case is still be adjudicated or information that identifies witnesses, victims or confidential informants).2

 Understanding the difference between an arrest record and a criminal history helps hiring managers, landlords or licensing boards make decisions on candidate applications.